 Plant Community Dynamics

 On overflow sites, total density of non-rhizomatous grasses has become greatest on the extreme grazing treatment and least on the ungrazed treatment.
 Total forb density and total plant density (including forbs, bunchgrasses, and shrubs, but not rhizomatous grasses) have become greatest on the extreme treatment and most sparse on the ungrazed treatment.
 Total plant basal cover has increased on the extreme treatment.
 On silty sites, total forb density and total plant density tend to increase as the grazing intensity increases.
-Total grass density decreased from 1994 to 2002 then it increased on the heavy and extreme treatments from 2002 to 2006 and on moderate from 2004 to 2006.
-It decreased the most on the ungrazed and light treatments and has not recovered significantly on those treatments.
+Total grass density decreased from 1994 to 2002, it decreased the most on the ungrazed and light treatments and has not recovered on those treatments while there has been a steady increase in grass density on the moderate, heavy and extreme treatments from 2004 to 2009.
 Also on silty range sites, total plant basal cover decreased on the ungrazed and lightly grazed treatments between 1992 and 1999 and increased on the extreme and heavy treatments between 1996 and 1999.
 In addition to the changes listed for plant species, litter has decreased and bare ground has increased on both silty and overflow range sites under heavy grazing.